Product Spaces

 We can always transform product spaces directly with monolithic maps that ignore any component structure.
 These functions map an entire input product set to an arbitrary output set, \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*}

-The classification of these functions and construction of pushforward and pullback functions follows exactly the same as for functions with general input spaces.
+The classification of these functions, and the construction of pushforward and pullback functions, follows exactly the same as for functions with general input spaces.
 We can say much more, however, about functions that naturally harmonize with the component structure of an input product space.

 5.1 Component Transformations